isaiapedro/kaggle-digit-recognizer-problem/README.md

 **A brief explanation of the problem:**

-> In this “getting started” competition, you’ll use time-series forecasting to forecast store sales on data from Corporación Favorita, a large Ecuadorian-based grocery retailer.
+> In this competition, your goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.

 <br/>

-This work have the objective of completing the challenge with the best precision possible and take a first hands-on look into time series forecasting and larger datasets.
+This work have the objective of completing the challenge with the best precision possible and take a first hands-on look into Convolutional Neural Networks and Computer Vision

 ## Data Overview